-From Shalom Christian Academy's Middle School Principal Dr. Patty Flood
+From Shalom Christian Academy's Middle School Principal Mrs. Dionne Martin

 Middle school…it’s an anomaly that many educators have tried to figure out.
 This is a time in adolescence when rapid changes occur more than any other time in their life.
 These changes occur irregularly and progress at different rates.
 Therefore, specific and intentional instruction, curriculum, and interaction is needed in order to best meet the needs of these students.

-Middle school offers a variety of extracurricular activities and electives such as band, art, drama, chorus, clubs, basketball, soccer, and volleyball.
-Students also have a computer class each year in addition to being introduced to cooking, sewing, basic building techniques, and robotics.
+Middle school offers extracurricular activities and electives such as band, art, drama, chorus, clubs, basketball, soccer, and volleyball.
+Students also have a computer class each year in addition to being introduced to cooking, sewing, basic building techniques, design, and robotics.

 Technology increasingly becomes an engaging tool for students as well as a convenience in turning in and assigning homework.
 Teachers use interactive whiteboards as a teaching tool.
 Google Classroom is used to assign homework and serves as a platform for discussion.
-A computer lab is available for projects and laptop carts are implemented in the classroom.
+There is also a set of Chromebooks in each classroom.

 Effective Christian education is not simply a process of adding chapel and Bible class to an academic curriculum, but the mission is to forge a transformative mindset that begins through a relationship with Jesus Christ and is nurtured and developed deliberately and strategically through curriculum and through relationships that confront and challenge a secular worldview.